roeierez/infinite-list/README.md

 A 60fps infinite scrollable list for mobile devices.
 There are some implementation of infinite scrolling out there.
-The best of them renders to the DOM only what the user sees on screen at a give time and use GPU accelration for translating items.
+The best of them renders to the DOM only what the user sees onin screen at a give time and use GPU accelration for translating items.
 These techniques are used in this implementation too, but in order to achieve smooth scrolling in a list with complex items with complex DOM, or when the user scrolls fast even on old devices they are not enough.

 In addition this list impements the following: